gioppy/ValidateWebform/README.md

 Javascript validation and submission of Drupal Webform

 This is a simple jQuery plug-in to validate and submit a Drupal 7 Webform from Javascript, unless reload the page of the form.
-You just add the plug-in in your theme and attach the event vw() to the id of the your webform.
+You just add the plug-in in your template and attach the event vw() to the id of the your webform.

 <code>
 jQuery('#webform-client-form-1').vw();